Graduation Requirements

 First-Year Coursework Requirements

-Students must pass all UCI Law School first-year courses, or their substantial equivalents, with a cumulative law GPA at the end of the second semester of 2.5 or higher (2.0 or higher for students who matriculated prior to August 2015).
+Students must pass all UC Irvine Law School first-year courses, or their substantial equivalents, with a cumulative law GPA at the end of the second semester of 2.5 or higher (2.0 or higher for students who matriculated prior to August 2015).
 The Assistant Dean for Student Services will determine whether classes taken at another law school are sufficient for transfer students to meet the UCI first-year coursework requirement.
 If not, the student will be notified which courses are needed to complete the requirement.

 Upper-Level Academic Requirements